nandans5/employee-polls-app/README.md

 # Employee Polls Project

-This a React App that keeps a record of polls submitted and answered.
+This a React App that keeps a record of polls submitted and answered by different users.
 It is built using React Components and a Redux store to store the data

 ## Getting Started